 Another busy tourist attraction in the form of a street thoroughfare, Ninenzaka adds incredible culture and tradition that fits into the scene perfectly.
-The streets are buzzing with tourist, geishas and other locals that make moving along the busy strip near on impossible.
-The popular thoroughfare is made up of many shops, tea houses and food outlets that are decorated by amazing Japanese style housing and at the end of the road is the next tourist attraction, Kiyomizu-Dera.
+The streets are buzzing with tourists, geishas and other locals that make moving along the busy strip near on impossible.
+The popular thoroughfare is made up of many shops, tea houses and food outlets that are decorated with amazing Japanese style housing and at the end of the road is the next tourist attraction, Kiyomizu-Dera.

 Kiyomizu-Dera temple means “pure water” and is said to be the most attended temple in Kyoto.
 Judging by the crowds that gathered during my trip to the temple, there is no disputing that call.

-The most popular thing to do at Kiyomizu-Dera is to go to one of the three waterfalls and touch the special water, by doing that, it’s believed it can give you magical powers, no wonder there is quite a queue.
+The most popular thing to do at Kiyomizu-Dera is to go to one of the three waterfalls and touch the special water; by doing that, it’s believed it can give you magical powers, no wonder there is quite a queue.

-It’s easy to see why the much celebrated Kiyomizu-Dera temple is a popular choice for all visitors to Kyoto, not only for the wonderfully designed temple structures that are situated on the ground of Kiyomizu-Dera, but the stunning backdrop of the mountains in the background helps create a picturesque setting making for terrific photos.
+It’s easy to see why the much-celebrated Kiyomizu-Dera temple is a popular choice for all visitors to Kyoto, not only for the wonderfully designed temple structures that are situated on the ground of Kiyomizu-Dera but the stunning backdrop of the mountains in the background helps create a picturesque setting making for terrific photos.

-The temple was first founded in 778, with its present buildings being constructed 1633, and it was listed as a UNESCO World Heritage Site back in 1994.
+The temple was first founded in 778, with its present buildings being constructed in 1633, and it was listed as a UNESCO World Heritage Site back in 1994.

 The Ideal time to spend at Kiyomizue-Dera: 1-2 hours.

-Kennin-Ji Temple has a lot of history associated with it being founded in 1202, this fine temple is one of the oldest in Kyoto and is located in the Gion Geisha District which means more women dressed in the traditional kimono dress.
+Kennin-Ji Temple has a lot of history associated with it being founded in 1202.
+This fine temple is one of the oldest in Kyoto and is located in the Gion Geisha District, which means more women dressed in the traditional kimono dress.

 Like most temples, it comes with a mixture of fine traditional Japanese structured buildings and is mixed in with a short garden walk that is quite popular in most attractions in the region.